phorton1/base-apps-gitMUI/docs/status.md

   submodule to the master submodule.
 Described in more detail below.

 ### Invariants

 - none of my repos should have 'detached' heads.
   All repos *should* be checked out to their 'master' $branch.

-- head_id *should* always == master_id.
+- HEAD_ID *should* always == MASTER_ID.
 Except in the middle
-  of a pull, perhaps, on the local machine, the master_id should always be the most recent commit, and the head_id should always match it.
-In other words head_id is only used as an error check.
+  of a pull, perhaps, on the local machine, the MASTER_ID should always be the most recent commit, and the HEAD_ID should always match it.
+In other words HEAD_ID is only used as an error check.

-- remote_id *should* always either == master_id, or be
+- REMOTE_ID *should* always either == MASTER_ID, or be
-  'behind' it, and from this we determine the 'ahead' count for the repo ... that is, how many unpushed commits exist.
+  'behind' it, and from this we determine the AHEAD count for the repo ... that is, how many unpushed commits exist.

-- canPush() - BEHIND, remote changes and master_id != remote_id -
+- canPush() - AHEAD, remote changes and MASTER_ID != REMOTE_ID
   these *should* be equivilant concepts.  canPush literally means there are local comnits that have not been pushed.
   I currently use remote_changes to determine canPush().
   Note that i think there are problems with that approach.

-- All events in the github event list *should* **line up** with the remote_id of the repo .. that is to say that for every list of events returned by github, there should be at least ONE commit for any mentioned repo, that has the same SHA as the most recent sync (push or pull) we did to/from github.
+- For any repo that have events in the github event list some event in the list *should* match the the REMOTE_ID of the repo.
+  That is to say that for every list of events returned by github, there should be at least ONE commit for any mentioned repo, that has the same SHA as the most recent sync (push or pull) we did to/from github.

 ### Remote Commits